 Refined carbs like white bread and white rice are processed and stripped of most of their natural nutrients, fibre, vitamins and minerals.
 When you find out that you are pregnant, you should trade some of these everyday foods for brown bread, dried beans, peas, or potatoes baked or steamed in their skins.
 They are a source of complex carbs that provide more nutrition and less damaging blood sugar level changes.

 Increase your folic acid intake.

 Also known as Vitamin B9, folic acid helps you produce new red blood cells to support you during pregnancy and birth.
-It also helps your little one develop a healthy central nervous system.
+It also helps your child develop a healthy central nervous system.
 Low folic acid intake during pregnancy can cause neural tube defects in the brain, spine or spinal cord which can lead to paralysis at birth.
 Naturally occurring folic acid can be found in dark leafy vegetables like spinach, kale, romaine lettuce and collard greens.
 You can ask your doctor for supplementary folic acid tablets if you are particularly concerned about skull and spinal defects.